zhengshuai1001/JiKouCompany/README.md

 Do a little more of what you want to do every day, until your idea becomes what's real.

 Beware the barrenness of a busy life.

+A goal is not always meant to be reached, it often serves simply as something to aim at.